DataDog/integrations-core/weaviate/README.md

 Prometheus-formatted metrics must be exposed in your Weaviate cluster.
 You can configure and customize this by following the [RESTful API page][11] in the Weaviate documentation.
 In order for the Agent to start collecting metrics, the Weaviate pods need to be annotated.
 Refer to the [Autodiscovery Integration Templates][3] for guidance.
 You can find additional configuration options in the [sample weaviate.d/conf.yaml][4] file.

-Note: The listed metrics can only be collected if they are available.
+**Note**: The listed metrics can only be collected if they are available.
 Some metrics are generated only when certain actions are performed.
-For example, the object deletion metric will be exposed only when an object is deleted.
+For example, the object deletion metric is exposed only when an object is deleted.

 The two most important parameters for configuring the Weaviate check are as follows:
 - `openmetrics_endpoint`: This parameter should be set to the location where the Prometheus-formatted metrics are exposed.
 The default port is 2112, but it can be configured using the PROMETHEUS_MONITORING_PORT [environment variable][10].
 In containerized environments, `%%host%%` can be used for host autodetection [3].